 Immortality and Freedom, Mircea Eliade

 One of the first books of its kind to discuss the various aims of yoga and attempt to contextualise a largely and often widely divergent body of classical texts explanations.

 One of a number of highly entertaining and informative works by the author - who was also principal research assistant to Eliade.
 Often controversial and provocative, in this book David discusses the use of medicinal substances in the yoga tradition.

 Another prolific author, this is one book amongst many worth consideration.
 Always accessible, yet firmly ensconced in academic understanding, the book provides a wide overview of the basic tenets.

-Yoga Sadhana for Mothers, Sharmilla Desai and Anna Wise.
+Yoga Sadhana for Mothers, Sharmila Desai and Anna Wise.

 An essential read for anyone considering or having become a mother (as well as their partners).
 This book answers all the questions around practice, safety, variations and modifications that generally arise through this journey.

-A one of a kind, honest and most candid discussion on a life lived on the path of yoga.
-Highly entertaining as well as offering much useful information on a practical level about the challenges and obstacles that arise along the way.
+A one-of-a-kind, honest and candid discussion on a life lived on the path of yoga.
+Highly entertaining as well as offers much useful information on a practical level about the challenges and obstacles that arise along the way.

 Yoga and the Quest for the True Self, Stephen Cope

 A former psychotherapist, Stephen has now been the yoga teacher in residence at The Kripalu institute in North America for many years.
-One of a number of fantastic books by the author, Stephen is renowned for drawing parallels between Eastern thought and modern Western understanding of the individual.
+One of several fantastic books by the author, Stephen is renowned for drawing parallels between Eastern thought and modern Western understanding of the individual.